-Design is the practice-based discipline raising important questions about—and providing significant answers to—how we live.
+Graphic design is the practice-based discipline raising important questions about—and providing significant answers to—how we live.
 Designers are needed when we don’t know what is needed.
 Designers propose alternative futures and create new choices using design principles and processes to create, compose and construct meaning in diverse knowledge fields.
-We provide broad understanding of the principles and systems of perception, action and communication.
+We provide a broad understanding of the principles and systems of perception, action, and communication.
 We offer concentrations in the design practices of graphic and information design, interaction design and experience design.

 Graphic design makes messages and meaning using visual form and the integration of text and image.
 It often has a persuasive intention and uses rules of visual composition, form and pattern to enable storytelling or create attention and an ambience for consideration.

 Information design focuses on visualizing concepts and data to enhance human understanding of complex and vital knowledge.
 Interaction design focuses on the creation of navigable interfaces and systems that allow audiences to achieve meaningful goals, connecting people to people and people to information and environments.